Band of the Fighting Irish

 The Band of the Fighting Irish is the marching band of the University of Notre Dame.
-Over 300 members of the band represent nearly every field of study, and include students from across the United States as well as from overseas.
+Nicknamed America's First, America's Best, the band has been in continuous existence since 1845.
+The band has since grown to include over 300 members, representing nearly every field of study and over 40 states.
 The Band of the Fighting Irish is composed of students from the University of Notre Dame, Saint Mary's College, and Holy Cross College.
-Founded in 1845, it is the oldest university marching band.
+The band, along with the famed Irish Guard, are considered integral parts of the pageantry and legend of Notre Dame Football.
+Led by the eight members of the guard, the Band of the Fighting Irish has performed at every home game since the football program's founding in 1887.